-String literals are written with either double or single-quotes ("foo" or 'bar'), and they can also be split into multiple consecutive parts ("foo" "bar" is equivalent to "foobar") which can be helpful when dealing with long strings.
+String literals are written with either double or single-quotes ("foo" or 'bar').
 They do not imply trailing zeroes as in C; "foo" represents three bytes, not four.
-As with integer literals, their type can vary, but they are implicitly convertible to bytes1, ..., bytes32, if they fit, to bytes and to string.
+As with integer literals, their type can vary, but they are implicitly convertible to bytes1,..., bytes32, if they fit, to bytes and to string.